DestinyObs/cron-cleaner/README.md

-# Maintenance Script: Keeping Your Linux Box in Check (Without Losing Your Sanity)
+# Maintenance Script: Keeping Your Linux Box in Check

 ## Introduction